congjuny/WebMVC.js/README.md

 <img src="images/WebMVC.svg" alt="WebMVC Logo" width="400" />

-A modern JavaScript library for building **Single-Page Applications** (SPA) with a clean **Model–View–Controller** (MVC) architecture.
-You define the application views with **JSX syntax**.
-No virtual DOM, just simplicity and speed.
-No hooks to a global blackbox state machine, you define and control your data model and state.
+A modern and lightweight JavaScript library for building **Single-Page Applications** (SPA) with a clean **Model–View–Controller** (MVC) architecture.
+You use **JSX syntax** to define your UI elements in a declarative manner.
+Then, you just write pure **Object Oriented** JS code for your models/states and controllers.
+No new framework syntax to learn.
+No virtual DOM or hooks to a global blackbox state machine, just simplicity and speed.
+You define and control your data model and state with your own model classes.
+WebMVC.js also provides minimum scaffolding to allow **File-Based Routing** and **Dynamic Loading** for performance.
 Don't over-engineer.
 This is Web programming the way it should have been!

 ## ✨ Features